PaddlePaddle/Paddle/paddle/fluid/inference/analysis/README.md

 ### `DFG_GraphvizDrawPass`
 This pass is just for debug, it will visualize the `DataFlowGraph` using the [graphviz](http://www.graphviz.org) tool.

-It can be used as a helper class that draw the modified graph after each pass.
+It can be used as a helper class that draws the modified graph after each pass.

 ## Utilities

-There are some helper function/class for analysis.
+There is some helper function/class for analysis.

 - [dot.h](./dot.h) give a easy to use interface for generating `DOT` codes,
 - [graph_traits.h](./graph_traits.h) contains the graph traversal algorithms, it uses `iterator` to make the algorithms easy to share across different passes.